-With the suppression of the ecclesiastical property in 1866, the foundation in Vallombrosa in 1867-69 of the Royal Forestry Institute and the transfer of the Vallombrosa estate to the Forestry Administration, the small building overlooking the Abbey which the monks used as a guesthouse was maintained for this purpose, and the first tenant in May 1870 was Massimiliano Gai di Tosi.
-At his own expense the tentant built a new room for use as gran warehouse on the ground floor and three bedrooms upstairs.
+With the suppression of the ecclesiastical property in 1866, the foundation of the Royal Forestry Institute in Vallombrosa in 1867-69 and the transfer of ownership of the Vallombrosa estate to the Forestry Administration, the small building overlooking the Abbey that the monks used as a guesthouse remained as such, and its first tenant became Massimiliano Gai di Tosi in May 1870.
+Massimiliano built at his own expense a new room on the ground floor to be used as warehouse and three bedrooms upstairs.

-It was in this period that a tavern was opened with the curious name of "La Luna", probably because of the building that had the shape of a "C".
-The structure was adapted in such a way as to accommodate not only occasional travelers and those who could not find hospitality within the Forestry Institute, but also tourists, especially foreigners, who wanted to "change the air"
+In the same period they opened tavern with the curious name of "La Luna", probably because the building had a "C" shape.
+This property was able to accommodate not only occasional travelers and those who could not find hospitality in the Forestry Institute, but also tourists, especially foreigners, who wanted to "get some fresh air"

-In 1873 the Foresteria of Vallombrosa was rented by Luigi Chelazzi until 1876 when, since the first lease of the guesthouse had expired, it was rented again for a second six-year term to Teresa Chelazzi (same family) with the cost of restoration and expansion works.
-The Foresteria grew by another 6 bedrooms.
-It was in this period that the name of "La Luna" was abandoned for a more appropriate "Albergo di Vallombrosa".
+In 1873 the Foresteria of Vallombrosa was rented by Luigi Chelazzi until 1876 when, as the first lease of the guesthouse had expired, it was rented again for a six-year term to Teresa Chelazzi (from the same family) with the obligation to restore and continue the works of renovation.
+The Foresteria became 6 bedrooms larger.
+Meanwhile, the name of "La Luna" was changed to the more appropriate "Albergo di Vallombrosa".

-In 1881, when the previous lease expired, the Forestry Administration proceeded with a new twelve-year lease, on a broader basis with the intention of creating a real hotel on the old structure.
-With the contract of 6 March 1881, Giovanni Bartolucci of San Miniato al Tedesco (then in the province of Florence), who had already been a hotelier at the Hotel Central Firenze in Via Condotta, took over the lease, with the task of carrying out the expansion works.
-The fade of the hotel was created and the structure so that lost its characteristic horseshoe shape.
-In that same year it was renamed "Albergo La Croce di Savoia" by Bartolucci.
+In 1881, the lease expired again and the Forestry Administration proceeded with a new twelve-year rental with the intention of creating a real hotel starting from the old structure.
+With the contract dated 6th of March 1881, Giovanni Bartolucci of San Miniato al Tedesco (during that time the village was under the province of Florence), who had already been a hotelier at the Hotel Central Firenze in Via Condotta, took over the place with the task of carrying out the extension works.
+A facade was created, and that lead to the loss of the characteristic horseshoe shape.
+In that same year the property was renamed by Bartolucci "Albergo La Croce di Savoia".

-Meanwhile, near the abbey, on what had once been a furnace and an ice deposit, another building was built in 1882 for use as an inn, called Villino Medici, in honor of the stay in this place of the Italian patriot and Risorgimento General Giacomo Medici.
-In 1908 the "inn", already a branch of the hotel, became Villino Restaurant and was managed uninterruptedly until recent times by the Cerchiarini family, already employed by the monks as greengrocers of the abbey since the 1700s.
-By the end of 1883, Bartolucci had entrusted the management of the hotel to Prof. Paul Lansky, a German poet who had a strong friendship with the philosopher, philologist and essayist Friedrich Nietzsche.
-Several times in their correspondence Nietzsche mentions Vallombrosa: "He is co-owner(Lansky) of the hotel (guesthouse) in Vallombrosa - so my philosophy will end up making itself "a nest" even in this beautiful cozy corner.
+Meanwhile in 1882, near the Abbey on what had once been a furnace and ice deposit, another building was built to be used as an inn and was called Villino Medici, in honor of the Italian patriot and General of the Renaissance Giacomo Medici.
+In 1908 the "inn", already a branch of the hotel, became the Villino Restaurant and was managed uninterruptedly until recent times by the Cerchiarini family, already employed by the monks as greengrocers of the Abbey since the 1700s.
+By the end of 1883, Bartolucci entrusted the management of the hotel to Prof. Paul Lansky, a German poet who had a strong friendship with the philosopher, philologist and essayist Friedrich Nietzsche.
+Nietzsche mentions several times Vallombrosa in their correspondence : "He is co-owner(Lansky) of the hotel (guesthouse) in Vallombrosa - so my philosophy will end up making itself "a nest" even in this beautiful cozy corner.
 I will certainly spend part of next year there, in the Paradisino, far from the hotel itself, a sort of hermitage: the invitation is there.
-It's an extraordinary coincidence: last year I worked so hard for this Vallombrosa - and if you can guess a little bit of what's in my head at this idea, you'll also realize how destiny comes towards me".
-The stay did not materialize and for a number of reasons Nietzsche moved from Florence to Nice.
+It's an extraordinary coincidence: last year I worked so hard for this Vallombrosa - and if you can guess a little bit of what's in my head in this idea, you'll also realize how destiny is meeting me halfway".
+His stay in Vallombrosa did not happen and for several reasons Nietzsche moved from Florence to Nice.

-It was the Croce di Savoja Hotel that hosted the man who, with the construction of the cogwheel railway, transformed hotels and cottages, Saltino and Vallombrosa into the most sought-after holiday resort in central Italy.
+In the summer of 1890, Count Giuseppe Telfener decided to come to Vallombrosa, recommended to him as a "pleasant", "healthy and cool" place, as he wanted to take some time on holiday but was not able to go too far from Rome for work reasons.
+This was when the Hotel Croce di Savoja hosted the man who, with the construction of the cog railway, transformed hotels and cottages, Saltino and Vallombrosa into the most sought-after holiday resort in central Italy.

 In 1897 a curious lawsuit was filed over the ownership of the name "Croce di Savoia" which, after a long-standing dispute, saw this name transferred to the new structure ln Saltino which in the meantime had passed from the Bartolucci heirs to the Florentine antiquarian Vincenzo Ciampolini, owner of hotels and cottages in Saltino.
 The hotel continued to improve and the new works of 1895-96 saw the creation of 83 bedrooms.